 Limited access to mental health professionals is a huge barrier to improving mental health.
 In the same way PCP and dentist availability impacts access to care, so too does a region's accessibility to mental health providers.
 To assess this accessibility, we can utilize the "mental health providers" indicator, which analyzes the ratio of the county population to the number of mental health professionals.
-In Monroe County, the ratio of residents to mental health providers is 1,070:1.
-This is higher than both the state ratio of 560:1 and national top performer ratio of 330:1, indicating a lower accessibility to mental health providers in the St. Luke's Monroe service area37.
+In Carbon County, the ratio of residents to mental health providers is 2,190:1.
+This is higher than the state ratio of 560:1 and the national top performer ratio of 330:1, indicating less accessibility to mental health providers in the St. Luke's Miners service area37.